-David explains further by saying that money supply as measured by M2 did increase.
-M2 measures cash, travelers checks and checking and savings deposits.
+David explains further by saying that the money supply as measured by M2 did increase.
+M2 measures cash, traveler’s checks, and checking and savings deposits.
 M2 increased from $1.6 trillion in March 2009 to $3.7 trillion in April 2018.
 The money supply increased because bank loans increased significantly.
 Banks create most of the money supply through their lending activity.
 Yet, despite the increase in the money supply, the inflation rate has been low.
 For inflation to pick up, an economy needs both an increasing money supply and capacity constraints in terms of the ability of a country to produce goods and services.
-Schiff says the the unemployment rate in the U.S. is understated which suggests there is workforce slack, a condition that is disinflationary, not inflationary.
+Schiff says that the unemployment rate in the U.S. is understated which suggests there is workforce slack, a condition that is disinflationary, not inflationary.

 This is why a dollar collapse and economic ruin aren’t on the immediate horizon

 Given all the information Schiff outlines in the podcast, David does not believe a dollar collapse is on the immediate horizon.
 This is because he simply does not see many other countries in stronger economic positions.
 Investors won’t flee from the USD if there aren’t much better options available.
-While economic recession is always in the cards for the future, it is currently not an immediate “gloom and doom” situation.
+While an economic recession is always in the cards for the future, it is currently not an immediate “gloom and doom” situation.
 To hear the rest of David’s reasoning behind why the USD is safe for the time being, be sure to give this episode your full attention.

 [0:33] Is a dollar collapse imminent?